s3hq4y-ctrl/s9ywbst/src/content/posts/guide/index.md

 ---
 title: Simple Guides for Mizuki
 published: 2024-04-01
-description: "How to use this blog template."
+description: How to use this blog template.
-image: "./cover.png"
+image: ./cover.png
-tags: ["Mizuki", "Blogging", "Customization"]
+tags:
+  - Mizuki
+  - Blogging
+  - Customization
 category: Guides
-draft: false
+draft: true
 ---